-Existing flood response and recovery activities in the region.
-Cities, or municipalities, generally are the lead entity for flood response in the region.
-The primary source of flood response information is state and federal agencies.
+Generally, cities or municipalities are the lead entities for flood response in the region.
+The primary sources of flood response information are state and federal agencies.
 For minor flooding events, the cities provide the primary flood response activities.
 For major flooding events, the Texas Division of Emergency Management (TDEM), a division of the Texas Department of Public Safety (DPS), coordinates state and local responses.
 TDEM carries out emergency preparedness activities and coordinates emergency response operations.